Mr. Bershteyn’s recent antitrust litigation representations include:

 - underwriters of Petrobras bonds in appeal of class certification in securities action (class certification vacated by the Second Circuit);

-- Canadian Imperial Bank of Commerce in complex commercial appeal;
+- Canadian Imperial Bank of Commerce in commercial appellate litigation;

 - California Association of Postsecondary Schools in litigation challenging a regulation by the Department of Education;

-- UniCredit S.p.A. in proceedings before the U.S. Supreme Court involving claims by the trustee for the Securities Investor Protection Act liquidation of Bernard L. Madoff Investment Securities LLC; and
+- UniCredit S.p.A. in proceedings before the U.S. Supreme Court involving claims by the trustee for the liquidation of Bernard L. Madoff Investment Securities LLC; and

 - Estée Lauder in appellate litigation involving putative consumer fraud class actions.